tscanlin/developers.optimizely.com/src/content/rest/reference/dcpdatasources/5-list_datasources.md

   ]
 ---

-Get metadata for a single audience.
+Get all datasources for given DCPService